dgroomes/macos-playground/README.md

 * [ ] Investigate "extended attributes" (xattrs) on macOS.
 What are they?
 How do I view them?
 Who sets them?
 I only know about xattrs because of the quarantine feature but are there other useful ones?
     * I implemented it for a file but I want to do it for a directory, recursively on its files.
-* [ ] IN PROGRESS launchd (basics) Can I do a "hello world" example of launchd?
+* [x] DONE launchd (basics) Can I do a "hello world" example of launchd?
 I was able to make a Launch Agent that runs a `touch` command on a schedule, but I struggled making any other example.
 I need to figure this out.
     * DONE Let's get a schedule Launch Agent job going.
-    * Let's get a non-scheduled Launch Agent.
+    * DONE Let's get a non-scheduled Launch Agent.
 Let's `echo hello`.
 * [ ] launchd (advanced).
 I want some familiarity with launchd.
 Can I customize the environment variables for a macOS app via a `.plist` file (which is ultimately ready by launchd?)?
     * DONE We're going to co-opt the `PrintPath` program to do more stuff so let's rename it to `PrintEnv` and have it print